barryclark/jekyll-now/_posts/2019-07-28-vscode-remote-dev.md

 layout: post
 title: "Musings about Remote Development with Visual Studio Code"
 description: "Short snippets of notes on VSCode Remote Developent extensions from the perspective of a remote compute user"
 excerpt: Keeping codes and configuration files in sync between client machine and remote server used to be a drawn-out exercise in personal responsibility via SFTP/SCP.
 VSCode Remote Development looks to change that - for the better.
+Here's my notes on VSCode Remote Development.
 ---
 ---